“My philosophy on education is simple: a happy child is happy to learn”

 HSG’s experienced board of governors undertake many administrative tasks, freeing all the heads and teachers to spend more time doing what they do best: teaching children to fly.

-Whilst sharing a common ethos, each school retains its own unique character, largely created by the headmistress and the teaching team.
+Whilst sharing a common ethos, each school retains its own unique character, largely created by the head and the teaching team.
 We invite you to come and get to know Prospect House School better, and experience its ethos in action.